 Another key spot is at Hampstead Heath, where visitors might recognize the open-air swimming holes and spectacular greenery from films like Notting Hill.
 Head to the highest point at Parliament Hill for some of the best vistas north of the river—a skyline speckled with tourist haunts like St.Paul’s Cathedral, the London Eye, and the spectacular glass pinnacle of the brand new Shard glinting in the sunlight.

 8. The Shard

 This list wouldn’t be complete without a nod to the European Union’s tallest building, The Shard.
 A breathtaking 1,016 feet tall and constructed to mimic a giant shard of glass, London’s most impressive new landmark will open its glass-fronted doors next year.
-You’ll have to wait until February 2013 to take advantage of the much anticipated open-air rooftop observation deck but the capital’s highest viewing gallery with 360° views and a sky-high position on the 72nd floor is sure to be a view worth waiting for.
+Opened in 2013, the open-air rooftop observation deck has the capital’s highest viewing gallery with 360° views and a sky-high position on the 72nd floor.

 Read more: Booking Tickets to the Shard in London